drj11/zontem0/results.md

-Of the commonly available instrumental estimates of temperature change, the GISTEMP meteorological station analysis is the most appropriate for comparsion for several reasons: no ocean data, zonal scheme, reference station method.
-Of course ocean data will give more accurate estimates of global temperature, but for simplicity's sake ZONTEM uses only metereological station data; a comparison with a dataset derived from land and ocean temperatures wouldn't be sensible.
+Of the commonly available instrumental estimates of temperature change, the GISTEMP meteorological station analysis is the most appropriate for comparison for several reasons: no ocean data, zonal scheme, reference station method.
+Ocean data improves coverage, but comes with data homogenisation issues of their own [HANSENETAL1996].
+For simplicity's sake ZONTEM uses only metereological station data; a comparison with a dataset that combines metereological station data with ocean data wouldn't be a meaningful comparison in this context.

 As an intermediate step, ZONTEM computes a temperature series for each zone.
 Effectively, the meteorological stations in any particular zone are assumed to be representative of the entire zone.
 This is in contrast to CRUTEM4 which takes a more typical approach of using a station's temperature series only for the grid box in which it resides (typically 5°×5°); to makes hemispherical averages each grid box is weighted by its area.
-GISTEMP employs a similar zonal scheme to ZONTEM: when making estimates for hemispherical regions, zonal estimates are computed, and then each zone is weighted according to the zone's area [HANSENETAL2001].
+GISTEMP employs a similar zonal scheme [HANSENETAL2006] to
+ZONTEM: when making estimates for hemispherical regions, zonal estimates are computed, and then each zone is weighted according to the zone's area.